 Ard Mhaca means Macha’s height.
 Macha is an Irish Celtic Goddess associated with Ulster and Armagh.

 Macha was a prominent member of Ireland’s most ancient supernatural race, the Tuatha de Danann.
-She was a fascinating Goddess of war, sovereignty, land and nourishment.
-She was one of the Goddess three, alongside the Morrigan and the Badb; sisters and Goddesses of war.
-Macha could transform into animals like her sister the Morrigan who would fly over battles as a crow.
+She was a fascinating Goddess of war, sovereignty, land, and nourishment.
+Alongside the Morrigan and the Badb, Macha was one of the goddess three — sisters and Goddesses of war.
+Macha could transform into animals like her sister, the Morrigan, who would fly over battles as a crow.

-The most famous story of Macha involves her transforming into a horse and winning a horse race.
-She was pregnant at the time, giving birth to twins thereafter.
+The most famous story about Macha involves her transforming into a horse and winning a horse race.
+She was pregnant at the time and gave birth to twins.

 Did you know?
-Armagh is known as the ecclesiastical capital of Ireland, due to the fact that Saint Patrick built his first church there.
-It would become the religious centre of Catholic Ireland due to his contributions.
+Armagh is known as the ecclesiastical capital of Ireland because Saint Patrick built his first church there.
+Due to his contributions, it would become the religious centre of Catholic Ireland.

-Things to do in Armagh: Visit Saint Patrick’s Cathedral and enjoy the serenity while appreciating the stained glass windows and mosaics.
+Visit Saint Patrick’s Cathedral in Armagh and enjoy the serenity while appreciating the stained glass windows and mosaics.

 Derry / Londonderry – Doire

-Doire means ‘Oak Wood’, believed to have originated from Daire Coluimb Chille which translates to ‘the Oak-wood of Calgach’.
-Calgah may have been Calgacus, the first Caledonian to be recorded in history.
+Doire means ‘Oak Wood’ and is believed to have originated from Daire Coluimb Chille, which translates to ‘the Oak-wood of Calgach’.
+Calgah may have been Calgacus, the first Caledonian recorded in history.

-In 1613 Derry town was rebuilt across the River Foyle from its previous site.
-At this time the prefix ‘London’ was added as livery companies in the City of London had donated money to the English and Scottish settlers who colonised the site.
+1613 Derry town was rebuilt across the River Foyle from its previous site.
+At this time, the prefix ‘London’ was added as livery companies in the City of London donated money to the English and Scottish settlers who colonised the site.

-At this time the County of Derry / Londonderry was also formed.
-Where the county now stands was previously the territory of County Coleraine which derives from Cúil Raithin, meaning ‘Nook of the Ferns’.
-Coleraine is still the name of the a town in the county.
+At this time, the County of Derry / Londonderry was also formed.
+Where the county now stands was previously the territory of County Coleraine, which derives from Cúil Raithin, meaning ‘Nook of the Ferns’.
+Coleraine is still the name of a town in the county.

 Things to do in Derry / Londonderry: Explore the Derry City Walls.
-Derry / Londonderry is the only remaining completely walled city in Ireland; the 17th century construction is a fine example of a walled city in Europe.
+Derry / Londonderry is the only remaining completely walled city in Ireland, and its 17th-century construction is a fine example of a walled city in Europe.

 Down – An Dún

-Dún is derived from Dún ná Lethglas, the capital of Dál Fiatach, now modern day Downpatrick.
+Dún is derived from Dún ná Lethglas, the capital of Dál Fiatach, now modern-day Downpatrick.
 The Dál Fiatach was the name of a tribe and the location they occupied in Ireland.
-It was a part of the Ulaid, a region which is now parts of modern day Antrim, Down and Armagh.
+It was part of the Ulaid, a region now part of modern-day Antrim, Down, and Armagh.

-The Dál Fiatach were a tribe who existed primarily during the Ulster Cycle.
-Irish Mythology is broken up into four cycles; the Mythological Cycle, Ulster Cycle, Fenian Cycle and Kings Cycle.
-The Ulster Cycle focuses on the stories of battles and warriors, and include famous tales such as the Cattle Raid of Cooley and Deirdre of the Sorrows.
+The Dál Fiatach were a tribe that existed primarily during the Ulster Cycle.
+Irish Mythology is divided into four cycles: the Mythological Cycle, the Ulster Cycle, the Fenian Cycle, and the Kings Cycle.
+The Ulster Cycle focuses on stories of battles and warriors and includes famous tales such as the Cattle Raid of Cooley and Deirdre of the Sorrows.
 You can learn more about the Ulster Cycle by reading our article on the Irish mythological cycles.

 Things to do in Down: Relax at the seaside town of Bangor.